Tunable reciprocal and nonreciprocal contributions to 1D Coulomb Drag: Results

-The parameters extracted from a power-law fit over the linear range in the log-log plot for four line cuts at TPL=-0.5475V, TPL=-0.6225V, TPL=-0.6788V, and TPL=-0.735V. are presented in Fig. \ref{fig4}(c), Fig. \ref{fig4}(d), Fig. \ref{fig4}(e), and Fig. \ref{fig4}(f) respectively, along with typical examples of the temperature dependence of the drag signal in log-log plot in Fig. \ref{fig4}(a) and \ref{fig4}(b).
-The power-law exponent of both components oscillates with changes in the BPL gate.
-This result is expected as, in 1D, the value of this exponent is predicted to depend on the strength of electron-electron interactions, which depend themselves on the wires' electronic density \cite{klesse_coulomb_2000}.
+Fig. \ref{fig4}e-h, highlights the clear difference in the temperature dependence of reciprocal and nonreciprocal drag in the high-temperature regime.
+To elucidate this discrepancy, we analyzed the functional shape of the Coulomb drag temperature dependence.
+Both contributions are well-described by a power-law ($V_{drag} \propto A \times T^{B}$), in qualitative agreement with numerous theoretical models for 1D Coulomb drag at elevated temperatures \cite{klesse_coulomb_2000, fiete_coulomb_2006, zhou_coulomb_2019}.
+The parameters extracted from a power-law fit in device 1 over the linear range of a log-log plot are presented in Fig. \ref{fig5}b, c, d, and e for four line cuts at TPL = -0.5475 V, TPL = -0.6225 V, TPL = -0.6788 V, and TPL = -0.735 V, respectively.
+Typical examples of the temperature dependence of the drag signal in a log-log plot are shown in Fig. \ref{fig5}a.
+The power-law exponent of each drag component oscillates with changes in BPL gate voltage.
+This result is expected as, in 1D, the value of this exponent is predicted to depend on the strength of electron-electron interactions, which depends itself on the wires' electronic density \cite{klesse_coulomb_2000}.
 Similar oscillations are also observed in the drag magnitude.
-These gate-dependent peaks align with theoretical predictions that the Coulomb drag signal is enhanced upon the opening of 1D subbands.
+These gate-dependent peaks likely arise from a combination of factors, including the drag signal enhancement upon the opening of 1D subbands, the density dependence of the drag signal and the changes in the wires confinement potential and electrostatic screening with increasing wire width.

-For most gate positions, the power-law exponent of the antisymmetric component, ranging from 3 to 5, exceeds that of the symmetric component, ranging from 2.5 to 4.
-The power-law exponent from the symmetric contribution exhibits minimal wire subband dependence, but is notably different from the quadratic dependence predicted in non-interacting models \cite{levchenko_coulomb_2008}.
-Additional theoretical work will be required to see if electron interactions, small inter-wire separation, and disorder can result in such power-law exponents.
-Theoretical calculations for MT-induced 1D drag predict $B =2K_{c} - 1$ \cite{klesse_coulomb_2000} or $B = -4K_{c} - 3$ \cite{chou_localization_2019} or, for non-identical wires specifically, density-independent power-law exponents of relatively large value, $B = 5$ \cite{pustilnik_coulomb_2003} or $B = 4$ \cite{pereira_spin_2010}.
-Here, $K_{c}$ is the Luttinger parameter of relative charge mode \cite{klesse_coulomb_2000}.
+For most gate positions, the power-law exponent of the reciprocal drag component, ranging from 3 to 5, exceeds that of the nonreciprocal component, ranging from 2.5 to 4.
+In addition, the power-law exponents from the nonreciprocal contribution exhibit minimal wire subband dependence.
+Such a discrepancy between the reciprocal and nonreciprocal regimes points towards either an energy dependence of the Luttinger liquid interaction parameters, or towards changes in scattering rate with the magnitude of the momentum transferred between the drive and the drag wire.